 Of course we don't want these critters in the house, so I give each bloom a big shake when I pick it, then watch while arranging the flowers to make sure there are no more stray ants.

 Peonies come in pinks, whites and reds.
-Most of ours are pink, but we have some white ones with red throats, and streaks of red on their outermost petals.
-These are more fragrant than the others.
+Most of ours are pink, but we have some particularly fragrant white ones with red throats, and streaks of red on their outermost petals.

 Now the late lilies are coming on; more about them next Sunday.